 Unlike before starting from early 1990’s the British Gurkha Army for some reason started issuing 2 khukuris for each soldier /new intakes (which continues to this date).
 The sudden inclusion of “Service Ceremonial (no.1 khukuri)” in standard issue versions also brought the need and initiation for another rough utility knife for actually using that was later filled in by the Service No.2 or the utility knife, also known as the No.2 Sarkhari khukuri in army vocabulary.
 And consequently Service No.2 was made the second issue khukuri to all new recruits by army officials.
 Now from early 1990’s, like never before a new soldier would get 2 khukuri as per the choice and requirement of the army’s standard from the appointed local contractors.
-The same “Jungle” khukuri knife that soldiers bought on the own in the past was upgraded and made a part of standard issued khukuris to the Gurkhas.
+The same “Jungle” kukri that soldiers bought on the own in the past was upgraded and made a part of standard issued khukuris to the Gurkhas.
 This action by army is primarily executed to bring more uniformity and tidiness in the army, be it in “Parade” or in “raw Terrain”.
 Over the years the same khukuris with the same style, profiles and making process have been issued over and over although some light changes were felt amongst the issues (not intended) due to all knives being handmade (made by different makers) and made by various suppliers (contractors) in various places.
 The 2016-17 BSI #2 follows the same tradition persistent from 1990s which is as one of the issues of the year designated for training, exercise and even combat.

 BSI#2 as a knife: